MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-catalog-connector.md

 If you see forbidden or unauthorized response in connection status, check if the service account has required access to the tables mentioned in [step 3: connection settings](#step-3-connection-settings).
 Please check whether all the columns in the tables have read access.

 #### 2.2.
 Change in account password
-The Graph Connector uses access token fetched on behalf of service account for crawl.
+The connector uses access token fetched on behalf of service account for crawl.
 The access token refreshes every 12 hours.
 Ensure that service account password is not changed after publishing the connection.
 You may need to re-authenticate the connection if there is a change in password.

 #### 2.3.
 Check if ServiceNow instance behind firewall
-Graph Connector may not be able to reach your ServiceNow instance if it is behind a network firewall.
-You will need to explicitly allow access to Graph Connector service.
-You can find public IP address range of Graph Connector Service in the table below.
+Your Microsoft Graph connector may not be able to reach your ServiceNow instance if it is behind a network firewall.
+You will need to explicitly allow access to connector service.
+You can find public IP address range of the connector service in the table below.
 Based on your tenant region, add it to your ServiceNow instance network allow list.

  Environment | Region | Range
 --- | --- | ---